 At first ordinary coinage was used for Maundy gifts, silver pennies alone being supplied in Tudor and Stuart times for the ceremony.
 Specially-struck Maundy Money started in 1662 in the reign of Charles II with an undated issue of fourpenny, threepenny, twopenny and one penny pieces.
 It was not until 1670 that a dated set of all four coins appeared.

 Maundy Money has remained much the same since 1670, the coins used for the Maundy ceremony traditionally being struck in sterling silver.
 A Maundy set still consists of four small silver coins, but in 1971, at the time of decimalisation, the face values of the coins were changed from old to new pence.
+Throughout her reign the Maundy coinage of Queen Elizabeth II continued to feature her first coinage portrait designed by Mary Gillick.

 You might also like